Posterior Inference for Sparse Hierarchical Non-stationary Models: Inference for one-dimensional problems

 with the most expensive operation of order $O(n)$.
 Specifically, the first term $\mathbf{y}^{\text{ {T}}} \mathbf{y}$ can be computed in $O(m)$ operations, while the second term can be efficiently computed by breaking it into three separate operations.
 First, we set $\boldsymbol{\varsigma}=A^{\text{ {T}}}\mathbf{y}$, with computational complexity reduced from $O(nm)$ to $O(n)$ through sparsity in $A$.
 Next, we solve $ ({L(\mathbf{u})}^{\text{ {T}}}{L(\mathbf{u})} + \sigma^{-2}_{\varepsilon}A^{\text{ {T}}}A) \boldsymbol{\varrho}=\boldsymbol{\varsigma}$ in $O(n)$ operations due to the banded form of the matrix.
 Finally, we compute $ \boldsymbol{\varsigma}^{\text{ {T}}}\boldsymbol{\varrho}$, with a cost of $O(n)$ operations.
 Computing the determinant, on the other hand, is more expensive with the dominant term costing $O(m^3)$ or $O(nm)$, whichever is greater.
 Specifically, we must first solve $ ({L(\mathbf{u})}^{\text{ {T}}}{L(\mathbf{u})} + \sigma^{-2}_{\varepsilon}A^{\text{ {T}}}A)B=A^{\text{ {T}}}$, with complexity $O(nm)$, and then compute $AB$, with reduced complexity $O(nm)$ due to sparsity in $A$.
 Finally, the determinant of the $m \times m$ matrix $\Psi^{-1}$ is computed.

-In addition, when proposing new values for the noise variance $\sigma^2_{\varepsilon}$ or the length scale $\lambda$, we must recompute the marginal likelihood \eqref{eq:marglike}, as opposed to evaluating the product of $n$ univariate Gaussians for the w-ELL-SS scheme, increasing the cost of these steps as well.
+In addition, when proposing new values for the noise variance $\sigma^2_{\varepsilon}$ or the length scale $\lambda$, we must recompute the marginal likelihood \eqref{eq:marglike}, as opposed to evaluating the product of $m$ univariate Gaussians for the w-ELL-SS scheme, increasing the cost of these steps as well.
 However, in the marginal scheme, in contrast to both MWG and w-ELL-SS, sampling of $\mathbf{z}$ is no longer required.
+We also note the computational gains of the AR(1) over the SE hyperprior deteriorate when the determinant evaluation dominates this computation, i.e. when $m^3>n^2$.

-The increased computational cost of the marginal scheme comes with improved mixing, and this trade off is examined in the simulation studies of Section \ref{Comparative_eval}.
-Moreover, while the AR(1) hyperprior over the SE hyperprior is computationally more efficient by reducing the computation of $\mathbf{u}=R_{\boldsymbol{\varphi}} \boldsymbol{\zeta} + \boldsymbol{\mu}_{\ell}$ from $O(n^2)$ to $O(n)$, these computational gains deteriorate when the determinant evaluation dominates this computation, i.e. when $m^3>n^2$.
-In addition, in contrast to MWG, this scheme performs well regardless of the hyperprior employed.
+The increased computational cost of the marginal scheme comes with improved mixing, and this trade-off is examined in the simulation studies of Section \ref{Comparative_eval}.
+In contrast to MWG, this scheme performs well regardless of the hyperprior employed.